HOME › QANTAS CASE STUDY

 Research, design

 Qantas recognised their flight booking journey had become cluttered and confusing.
 Years of tweaks and add-ons had taken their toll.
-We were brought in to help clean things up and make it easier for people to search, choose, and book a flight.
+Unsure which features were helping or hindering, Qantas brought us in to test, learn, and bring some clarity to the chaos.

 Above: pages from the research document.